dbt-labs/docs.getdbt.com/website/docs/docs/deploy/job-triggers.md

 To set your job's schedule, use the **Schedule Days** option to choose specific days of the week, and select customized hours or intervals.

-Under **Timing**, you can either use customizable hours for jobs that need to run frequently throughout the day or exact intervals for jobs that need to run at specific times.
+Under **Timing**, you can either use customizable hours for jobs that need to run frequently throughout the day or exact intervals for jobs that need to run at specific times:

 - **Every n hours** &mdash; Use this option to set how often your job runs, in hours.
 Enter a number between 1 and 23 to represent the interval between job runs.
 For example, if you set it to "every 2 hours", the job will run every 2 hours from midnight UTC.
 This option is useful if you need to run jobs multiple times per day at regular intervals.